duydao/Text-Pastry/README.md

 **in file/selection/both/all**
 **by lines/words/bounds/view**

+### yet another focus mode ###

+This mode lets you hide the sidebar, tabs and/or statusbar, all by one shortcut.

 ## Releases ##
 - 1.4.0: New Features: command-line, presets and selection modifiers, focus mode
 - 1.3.7: Bugfix release [#17](https://github.com/duydao/Text-Pastry/issues/17)